 If you have been swiped by a car, hit by oncoming traffic, had a door opened on you or been rear ended by a car, then you may be eligible to make a bicycle accident compensation claim against the at-fault car’s CTP insurer.
 Just like other vehicles, you have the right to ride and to ride without incident.

-So if you need a dedicated bicycle accident lawyer to represent your personal injury claim for compensation, look no further than Revolution Law.
-We are expert personal injury lawyers representing hundreds of injured people throughout Brisbane, Logan and the Gold Coast.
-It is always important that you seek legal advice as soon as possible, as limitation periods do apply to lodging claims for compensation for all bicycle accident personal injury matters.
+So if you need a dedicated bicycle accident lawyer to represent your claim for compensation, look no further than Revolution Law.
+We are expert lawyers representing hundreds of injured people throughout Brisbane, Logan and the Gold Coast.
+It is always important that you seek legal advice as soon as possible, as limitation periods do apply to lodging claims for compensation for all bicycle accident matters.

 How Do I Know if the At-fault Vehicle has Insurance?

 If you have been injured and wish to make a bicycle accident claim for personal injury, then you can do so against the CTP insurer of the at-fault vehicle.
 It is compulsory for all Queensland drivers to have CTP insurance and it is built into the registration of their vehicle.
 If the at-fault car has registration, then your injury is covered by their CTP insurance.

 If the at-fault car does not have registration, then do not worry as you can still make a personal injury claim, but it will be made against the Nominal Defendant who steps in to fulfil the role of the insurer in these circumstances.